Amartya Pradhan

 Highlights

-Exploring the role of framework mutations in enabling breadth of a cross-reactive antibody against the SARS-CoV-2 RBD and its variants of concern
+Exploring the role of framework mutations in enabling breadth of a cross-reactive antibody against SARS-CoV-2 and its variants of concern

 Organizing The NeuroNovember Convention 2020